programmable-web-project-unioulu/PWP/hypermedia.md

 # Group Jobs

-All of these resources use the [Artist Profile](reference/profiles/artist-profile).
+All of these resources use the [Job Profile](reference/profiles/Job-profile).
 In

 error scenarios [Error Profile](reference/profiles/error-profile) is used.